livepeer/go-livepeer/README.md

 1. If you have never set up your Go programming environment, do so according to Go's [Getting Started Guide](https://golang.org/doc/install).

-2. You can fetch and build the `livepeer` binaries in one step by running `go get github.com/livepeer/go-livepeer/cmd/livepeer` in terminal.
-The binaries should be built and put in $GOPATH/bin.
+2. You can fetch the code running `go get github.com/livepeer/go-livepeer/cmd/livepeer` in terminal.

+3. You need to install `ffmpeg` as a dependency.
+Run `./install_ffmpeg.sh`.
+This will install the dependencies in `~/compiled`.

-3. If you already have the code, you can simply run `go build ./cmd/livepeer/livepeer.go` from the project root directory.
+4. You can now run `PKG_CONFIG_PATH=~/compiled/lib/pkgconfig go build ./cmd/livepeer/livepeer.go` from the project root directory.
 To get latest version, `git pull` from the project root directory.

-## Additional Dependencies and Setup

-### ffmpeg
-The current version of Livepeer requires [ffmpeg](https://www.ffmpeg.org/).

-Please get `ffmpeg` from the [ffmpeg-static repo](https://github.com/livepeer/ffmpeg-static), **install it to your PATH** and make sure it can be invoked by the Livepeer node.

 ## Running Livepeer